 - In the Ranma ½ manga, during the "Little Hawaii" story, a bunch of male students from Fūrinkan are infected by the "Aloha virus" thanks to the Principal's latest ploy.
 This makes them act like "honeymooner tourists in Hawaii", the dream of any Japanese.
 Thus they begin assaulting Ranma-chan, Akane and Ukyō to make them their "wives"... but they twice ignore Hinako-sensei since she looks like a little girl.
 She feels quite insulted by that.

 - Saiunkoku Monogatari: Shuurei asks Sa Sakujun this almost word-for-word when he kidnaps her.
 Unlike most examples, she's relieved that he isn't going to do so (yet) rather than insulted.

-- In an episode of Samurai Champloo, Fuu believes she is to be the "prize" in a duel between two brothers battling to succeed their father's dojo (they had both commented on how absolutely cute something was while looking in her direction).
+- In an episode of Samurai Champloo, Fuu believes she is to be the "prize" in a duel between two brothers battling to succeed their father's dojo (they have both commented on how absolutely cute something is while looking in her direction).
 When the duel is over, the two brothers approach Fuu as though they're going to glomp her, only to become preoccupied with her flying squirrel.
 Fuu is pissed.

 Fuu: Why would they need to go to the red light district when they have me around?